top of page

 The Impact of Marine Conservation on Tourism

 The commitment to marine conservation in the British Virgin Islands has yielded significant benefits for both the environment and the local economy.
-In 2022, eco-tourism accounted for 65% of the tourism revenue in the BVI, illustrating the strong interest in visiting natural attractions while supporting conservation efforts.
-This trend has encouraged local communities to engage in environmental stewardship, offering educational programs and workshops to raise awareness about marine life’s importance.
+In 2022, eco-tourism accounted for 65% of the tourism revenue in the BVI.
+This statistic illustrates the strong interest in visiting natural attractions while supporting conservation efforts.
+This trend has encouraged local communities to engage in environmental stewardship.
+They now offer educational programs and workshops, raising awareness about the importance of marine life.

-By partnering with marine conservation organizations, BVI is leading by example.
-Sustainable practices in tourism not only protect the environment but also ensure that these beautiful resources remain available for future visitors.
+By partnering with marine conservation organizations, the BVI is leading by example.
+Sustainable practices in tourism not only protect the environment but also ensure the preservation of beautiful resources for future visitors.

 Ways to Get Involved